 Abinadi's explanation of Christ's nature seems to be a commentary on the latter part of Isaiah 53:2: "He hath no form nor comeliness; and when we shall see him there is no beauty that we should desire him" (Mosiah 14:2).
-That Jesus had "no form nor comeliness" is the prophet Isaiah's way of saying that he looked like a normal Jewish boy and was not distinctive in his looks because he was the Son of God.
-People in Nazareth did not look upon him as different from his brothers and sisters or other children in the community.
-They referred to him as "the carpenter's son" (Matt 13:54-56) or "the son of Joseph whose father and mother we know" (John 6:42).
-His having

-"no beauty that we should desire him" is not an indication of ugliness or plainness but is poetic parallelism, a repetition of the same thought in the second line.
-It was another expression of the fact that he looked like any other child growing up in Nazareth.
+That Jesus had "no form nor comeliness" is the prophet Isaiah's way of saying that He looked like a normal Jewish boy and was not distinctive in His looks because He was the Son of God.
+People in Nazareth did not look upon Him as different from His brothers and sisters or other children in the community.
+They referred to Him as "the carpenter's son" (Matthew 13:54-56) or "the son of Joseph whose father and mother we know" (John 6:42).
+His having "no beauty that we should desire him" is not an indication of ugliness or plainness but is poetic parallelism, a repetition of the same thought in the second line.
+It was another expression of the fact that He looked like any other child growing up in Nazareth.
 Abinadi's commentary explains how this was possible: Christ was both mortal and the divine Son of God.

-After describing the dual nature of the mortal Messiah, Abinadi adds one more dimension to his description of the Savior:

-And they are one God, yea, the very Eternal Father of heaven and of earth.
-(Mosiah 15:4)
+After describing the dual nature of the mortal Messiah, Abinadi adds one more dimension to his description of the Savior: "And they are one God, yea, the very Eternal Father of heaven and of earth" (Mosiah 15:4).
 Verse 4 is a summation of the two previous verses.
 The one God referred to is Jesus Christ.
-The plural "they" refers to the dual roles in his ministry and to his dual nature as the Father and the Son.
-He is the Son of God, but by divine investiture of authority he represents the Father in his ministry; having immortality and mortality in his nature he has power over life and death.
-Thus he has all power in heaven and in earth.
-He is the divine Son of God with all the attributes of his Father to make the Atonement and bring about the Resurrection.
-His is the role of the Father and the Son, and he is thus one God.1
+The plural "they" refers to the dual roles in His ministry and to His dual nature as the Father and the Son.
+He is the Son of God, but by divine investiture of authority He represents the Father in His ministry; having immortality and mortality in His nature He has power over life and death.
+Thus He has all power in heaven and in earth.
+He is the divine Son of God with all the attributes of His Father to make the Atonement and bring about the Resurrection.
+His is the role of the Father and the Son, and He is thus one God.2

 Abinadi's statement that Christ is "the very Eternal Father of heaven and of earth" (Mosiah 15:4) undoubtedly refers to the creative power of Christ as the Father of this earth and of other earths in the heavens.
-That Christ created this and other worlds is repeatedly taught in the New Testament (John 1:3, 10; Col 1:16; Heb 1:2).
-It is also confirmed in modern scripture (D&C 14:9; 76:24; 93:10; Moses 1:31-33).
+That Christ created this and other worlds is repeatedly taught in the New Testament (see John 1:3, 10; Colossians 1:16; Hebrews 1:2).
+It is also confirmed in modern scripture (see D&C 14:9; 76:24; 93:10; Moses 1:31-33).
 A diagram of Abinadi's teaching in Mosiah 15:2-4 would be thus: